 Hot lemon and ginger tea

 Lemon and ginger are full of anti-oxidants and vitamins so drinking a cup every day can be good for your immune system.
 Ginger can also help increase blood circulation and lemons can help sooth inflammation.
-For an extra boost, you could sprinkle some cinnamon on top as this can slow down any bacteria in your system and stop it from multiplying so quickly.
+For extra support, you could sprinkle some cinnamon on top as this can slow down any bacteria in your system and stop it from multiplying so quickly.

 Watermelon and mint smoothie